human creativity

 With co-authors, Langley developed programs that are able to rediscover certain physical laws – for example, to reveal hidden relationships between variables in a data set or in a conceptual field.
 These works were carried out in line with research in the field of artificial intelligence, the purpose of which is to instruct the computer to solve complex problems that require the application of “intelligence”, as if they were entrusted to a person (Proctor, 1999).
 The first program, called Bacon, used heuristics such as “if the values of two numerical variables increase simultaneously, you need to consider the relationship between them” to search for patterns in the data array.
 One version of the Bacon program discovered Kepler’s third law from observations of planetary orbits.

-Other programs of this kind were also created in which additional heuristics, database conversion technologies, and formal logic rules were applied.
-So, Shank (1988) presented a program that analyzed and modified existing methods for solving problems in order to simulate a creative look at a new problem.
-For example, methods for solving problems can be modified by changing the roles of the subject and the object, using peripheral elements in this method of solving, replacing a new object with another one that was already used in previous solutions.
+Researchers created other programs that applied additional heuristics, database conversion technologies, and formal logic rules.
+Shank (1988) introduced a program that analyzed and modified existing problem‑solving methods to simulate a creative approach to new problems.
+For example, problem‑solvers can change the roles of the subject and object, incorporate peripheral elements, or replace a new object with one used in earlier solutions.

-In the field of chemistry and biology, the power and speed of computer computing, combined with the development of miniature robotics, has led to a real revolution.
-These computational tools made it possible in several years not only to verify a number of chemical and pharmaceutical properties of thousands of molecules found in vivo, but also to create new molecules with potentially useful properties.
+In chemistry and biology, computer power and speed have sparked a revolution.
+Miniature robotics add to this progress.
+These tools allowed scientists to verify chemical and pharmaceutical properties of thousands of molecules in vivo.
+They also enabled the creation of new molecules with potentially useful properties.

 New technologies, for example, programs for processing and creating images and sounds, also opened up new directions in artistic creation.
 In addition, researchers sometimes try to ensure that “intelligent” programs themselves create new works of art, although there is still a debate about the extent to which such attempts are productive.
 Johnson-Laird (1988) developed a program for jazz improvisations; it includes a jazz composition system and rules for combining notes.
 The main chords are created in advance, and then used in improvisation.
-Deviations from the sequence of main chords are governed by jazz rules for the development of harmony, and at the same time an element of chance is introduced into them, because improvisation can develop in different directions.
+Deviations from the main chord sequence follow jazz rules of harmony.
+At the same time, chance plays a role.
+Improvisation can move in many directions, creating unique musical outcomes.
 Subsequent experiments on the use of computer programs to compose music are described by Pachet (Pachet, 2000).

 Nevertheless, Edwards (2000–2001) emphasizes the ambiguous role of new technologies in creativity.
 According to him, creativity can be developed with the help of technology and computer science, if it meets the needs of people.
 If technologies develop only in terms of efficiency and profitability, the consequences for individual creativity can be very negative.
-The orientation of society towards efficiency and consumption can lead to the disappearance of the needs for research and reflection, without which creativity cannot exist.
+Society’s focus on efficiency and consumption can reduce the need for research and reflection.
+Without these, creativity struggles to exist.
 The following are some examples illustrating this paradox.

 The first important example of a technical paradox is the Internet.
-Thanks to it, the amount of information available has become unprecedented, but the Internet user is often forced to rely on search engines when selecting information, sometimes not even knowing how they work (Edwards, 2000-2001).
+Thanks to technology, the amount of available information is unprecedented.
+Internet users often rely on search engines to select what they need.
+Many do not even know how these engines work (Edwards, 2000‑2001).

 Finally, the impact of television on creativity has also become a subject of lively debate.
 According to one hypothesis, television provides a lot of information that the viewer can then use in creative activities.
-However, five hypotheses have been put forward in the literature that suggest the existence of a negative relationship between television and creativity:
+However, researchers have proposed five hypotheses that suggest television negatively affects creativity.

 2) the visualization hypothesis ascribes the negative influence of television to its characteristic manner of presenting visual material.
 Unlike radio or print, television offers “ready-to-use” images, leaving little room for imagination.
 When confronted with a creative task, it will be more difficult for the viewer to abandon television images;

 3) the passivity hypothesis considers television as an easily accessible media that does not require significant intellectual effort.
-According to this hypothesis, a low level of intellectual efforts can be fixed as a reference level, to which a person will be guided in other areas; Consequently, creative activity will be hindered, since it requires a lot of effort;
+According to this hypothesis, a low level of intellectual effort can become a reference point.
+A person may then follow this level in other areas.
+As a result, creative activity is hindered because it requires much greater effort.

 Numerous empirical studies have been conducted to test each of these hypotheses.
 For the most part, they refute the idea that television stimulates creative activity.
 The only positive effect is that watching TV shows can improve the quality of art products created by subjects.